jackrusher/sparkledriver/README.md

 [JavaFX](http://docs.oracle.com/javase/8/javafx/get-started-tutorial/jfx-overview.htm#JFXST784).

-This library is useful when you need a full-featured browser with support for cookies, Javascript, and so on, all from within Clojure with no native dependencies.
+This library is useful when you need a full-featured browser with support for cookies, Javascript, and so on, with no native dependencies.
 I've found it to be a nice basis for testing web applications, scraping content from Javascript-heavy websites, automating interactions with services, and so on.

 ## Usage